selimsengil/cloud/README.md

 ```bash
 cat ~/.kube/config | base64 | tr -d '\n'
 ```

+Note: The CI pipeline already deploys to an ephemeral kind cluster for validation.
+Use `KUBECONFIG_B64` only if you want to deploy to a remote cluster.

 ## Monitoring and logging
 - Metrics endpoints: `GET /metrics` on both services.